 Step 2: Teach the Subject

-If you’re doing well, your experience will be interactive and your study results will be challenged.
+If you’re doing well, your experience will be interactive, and your study results will be challenged.
 You’ll be forced to clarify, explain in less or more detail, answer questions, unpack jargon and consider perspectives you didn’t even think of.
-If it’s not going so well you’ll be talking to a wall for an hour because you’re still struggling too much with what you teach and how you teach it.
-This is why I think this step is a good place to ask yourself: Is your main goal to learn about a subject with your student being a mere means to your end?
+If it’s not going so well, you’ll be talking to a wall for an hour because you’re still struggling too much with what you teach and how you teach it.
+This is why I think this step is a good place to ask yourself: Is your primary goal to learn about a subject with your student being a mere means to your end?
 Or do you actually want to teach them so you both benefit from the experience?

 The Feynman Technique 2.0

 Instruction is of course more than explaining facts you read in a book.
-Here are three more pointers on how to fill the term ‘teaching’ with life and meaning.
+Here are three more pointers on how to fill the term teaching with life and meaning.

 - Consider who you’re teaching.
 How motivated are they, what do they already know and how much simplification is appropriate?
 E.g. are they actually interested in learning how to play chess?
 Have they played it before?
-If not, don’t understimate the time you need to unpack technical terms.
+If not, don’t underestimate the time you need to unpack technical terms.